Howard is an avid short story reader who likes to help others find and understand stories.

 Roger takes an instant dislike to Miss Orville.
 This stays fairly consistent right up to the final scene.
 He agrees with his classmates that they need to get even with her in some way.

 We're told that Roger cares about people and animals.
-This is confirmed by his reaction to the suggestions that they throw rocks at Miss Orville or trip her.
+This is confirmed by his reaction to the suggestion that they throw rocks at Miss Orville or trip her.
 He doesn't want to hurt her.
 He has misgivings about the revenge plot and suggests they drop it.

 At the end of the story, Roger understands that Miss Orville isn't all bad.
 When he stays after to show her he's learned from her, he's acknowledging that there was some merit to her method.